camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 Outliers affect linear models.
 To prevent them we can use winzorisation: clip feature values ammong a low and a high percentile.

 #### Rank transformation
 Used to set spaces between sorted feature values to be equal.
 Can be also used to treat outliers as with the rank they will be closer to other values.
-Linear models, KNN and Neural Networks can also benefit from this transformation.
+ Linear models, KNN, and Neural Networks can also benefit from this transformation.
 Can be applied to train+test data.

 #### Other transformations
 The following transformations drive big values to the features average value.
 Besides, values closer to zero become more distinguishable :
 - Log transform: `np.log(1+x)`
-- Raising to the power <1: `np.sqrt(x+2/3)`
+- Raising to the power <1: `np.sqrt(x^2/3)`

 *Hint: use ensemble methods with different preprocessings to achieve better results*